MicrosoftDocs/azure-docs/articles/cost-management-billing/automate/cost-management-api-permissions.md

 ## Next steps

-- Learn more about Cost Management + Billing automation at [Cost Management automation overview](automation-overview.md).
+- Learn more about Cost Management automation at [Cost Management automation overview](automation-overview.md).